zeekay/die/README.md

 ```

 ### CommonJS module support
-JavaScript is an isomorphic language, working on both the browser and server.
+JavaScript is an [isomorphic language][isomorphic], which means it can execute on both the server
-Organize your code using CommonJS and it'll be bundled up automatically with [Requisite][requisite].
+and the client.
+Die lets you leverage this ability, bundling up all your client code automatically.

 ```javascript
 var HomeView = Backbone.View.extend({